 WHAT CLASSES WILL I BE TAKING DURING THE WEEK?

 Each camp has its own curriculum.
-In general, you will be playing music in ensembles, practicing in small sectionals (by instrument or voice part), and then taking classes in musicianship.
+In general, you will be playing music in ensembles, practicing in small sectionals (by instrument), and then taking classes in musicianship.
 This can include such topics as music theory, music history, ear training, and many other topics.

 HOW WILL I BE PLACED IN ENSEMBLES?

-Students in the Middle School Music Camp, High School Band, Choir, and Orchestra Camps will audition for their spaces in ensembles and combos.
+Students in the Middle School and High School Band and Orchestra Camps will audition for their spaces in ensembles and combos.
 The audition process is part of the learning experience and important for faculty to evaluate what areas the students excel at and in which areas they could benefit from assistance.
 Each camp has a specific requirement for auditions.
 Audition information will be available in the camp handbooks, posted on the website and emailed to registrants in the spring.

 WILL THERE BE A CONCERT AT THE END OF THE WEEK?